Disclaimer: PointsBet Sportsbook is not yet live in Michigan. This page will be updated after the site launches in Michigan.

 You can access the PointsBet website on your computer via most web browsers.
 You can also manage your account and make bets with a mobile device using the PointsBet mobile app.

-The PointsBet mobile app is available for iOS and Android devices, including mobile phones and tablets.
+The PointsBet app is available for iOS and Android devices, including mobile phones and tablets.

 Apple customers will find the PointsBet mobile app available for download through the Apple App Store.
 Android customers will need to download the app from the PointsBet website.